 El Sid gold dumps and tailings recovery operation ("El Sid") located in the Eastern Desert of Egypt approximately 90km west of the Red Sea coast.
 Three past producing gold mines are located on the project site - the largest of which is the El Sid Mine that between 1940 and 1957 was Egypt's largest gold producer.
 In 2018, Nuinsco, through its Egyptian subsidiary Z-Gold Resources, won the opportunity to evaluate and exploit the waste dumps and tailings from the project owner, Shalateen Mineral Resources Company ("SMRC"), a company established by the Egyptian Government.
 SMRC has the surface mineral rights from the Egyptian Mineral Resources Authority.
 During the year ended December 31, 2022, the Company entered into exclusivity agreements with third party with respect to the potential sale of the project, and received \$12,720 (USD \$10,000) from the third party which was recorded as an option deposit on the statement of financial position.
-As the exclusivity period ended without a deal closing, the deposit was included in income for Q1 2023.
+As the exclusivity period ended without a deal closing, the deposit was included as other income in March 2023.
+As at December 31, 2023, the Company fully impaired the project due to the uncertainty around obtaining funding to further development.